In Talk about a traditional object/product of your country that you bought Cue Card, you should say:

 Yes, they should be educated.
 Otherwise, they would feel disconnected from the past.
 As things are, today’s youngsters are being drawn away from customs by global culture.

 I hope it gives you some realistic idea on how to carry a conversation around Talk about a traditional object/product of your country that you bought IELTS Cue card topic.
 However, it is strongly advised not to reproduce the same answer during the exam, as it may be used by many of our readers on the site.
-You should rather reformulate and personalise your answer.
+You should rather reformulate and personalize your answer.

 If you still have any doubts, post them in the comments.